CSNW/sql-bricks/readme.md

 SQL Bricks provides:

-* easy generation of parameterized SQL statements
+* Easy generation of parameterized (and non-parameterized) SQL statements
+* Support for the **Postgres** dialect (I intend to also add support for SQLite, but not for other dialects, see the *Contributing* section)
-* automatic quoting of columns that collide with SQL keywords ("order", "desc", etc)
+* Automatic quoting of columns that collide with SQL keywords ("order", "desc", etc)
-* a simple, consistent API
+* A simple, consistent API
-* high signal-to-noise via user-supplied table abbreviations and join criteria functions
+* High signal/noise ratio via user-supplied table abbreviations and join criteria functions
-* most importantly, **easy composition and re-use of SQL**.
+* Most importantly, **easy composition and re-use of SQL**.

 ### Composable